OpenCollarTeam/opencollarteam.github.io/docs/Remote.md

 <img src="/static/RemoteV8.png" width="100" style="margin: 20px auto;" />
 </div>

+# How to Use

+Once you have a subject to whom you have some kind of collar access, add them to the Remote.  :

+1 - Press the Add/Remove Nearby Avatars button and select their name.
+They will get a permission request to be added to the remote.
+They have to say yes.

 # Remote Menu Buttons

 ## **Remote Manager** ![Gear](https://opencollar.cc/static/Gear.PNG "Remote Manager")  (third row left)
  opens the Remote menu.